Mike Babcock

-Mike Babcock (born April 29, 1963) is a Canadian former ice hockey player and coach.
-He spent parts of eighteen seasons as a head coach in the National Hockey League (NHL), beginning when he was named head coach of the Mighty Ducks of Anaheim, whom he led to the 2003 Stanley Cup Finals.
+Michael Babcock Jr. (born April 29, 1963) is a Canadian professional ice hockey coach and former player who is the head coach for the Edmonton Oilers of the National Hockey League (NHL).
+He spent parts of 18 seasons as a head coach in the NHL, beginning when he was named head coach of the Mighty Ducks of Anaheim, whom he led to the 2003 Stanley Cup Final.
 In 2005, Babcock signed with the Detroit Red Wings, winning the Stanley Cup with them in 2008, and helping them to the Stanley Cup playoffs every year during his tenure and setting a record for most wins in Red Wings history.
 In 2015, he left Detroit to coach the Toronto Maple Leafs, a position he held until he was fired in 2019.
-During his coaching tenure from 1991 to 2019, Babcock's teams missed the post-season only four times.
+During his coaching tenure from 1991 to 2019, Babcock's teams missed the postseason only four times.